PZL-104 Wilga: EADS and production shutdown

 During November 2006, production of the Wilga came to end following a decision by EADS to reduce its presence within the civil aviation market, the firm also attributed the termination to be a consequence of a lack of internal resources and high associated costs.
 At the time, it was stated that proposals to transfer Wilga production to North America were being evaluated.
 According to aerospace publication Flight International, the programme's cessation was largely a surprise to the company's own international dealers, many of which have reported a relatively strong demand for the four-seat aircraft at the time.
 Throughout its production life, in excess of 1,000 Wilgas of all types had been constructed, the vast majority (reportedly around 935) of these were built to the Wilga 35 and 80 standards.
 These numbers mean that the PZL-104 has been produced in greater quantity than any other Polish aircraft design in history.

+In September 2024 Airbus Poland and Draco Aircraft, set up by former Airbus Poland's CEO Johannes von Thadden, signed an agreement to transfer all intellectual property rights and the type certificate for Wilga to Draco Aircraft.
+Draco Aircraft, in cooperation with Mike Patey, wants to bring the aircraft to the market in a modernized version, called 'Draco'.
+Currently the company is looking for investors.
+An important step was taken in May 2025 when Draco Aircraft was chosen by a new European Union and European Defence Fund (EDF) program, called 'European Union Defence Innovation Scheme' (EUDIS) as one of only 39 high tech startups throughout Europe.